Solar Panel Installation Cost

 solar1

-Furthermore, there are the system sizes which typically range from 1kW to 5kW.
+There are also various system sizes to consider, which typically range from 1kW to 5kW.
 These are important as it determines how much energy the solar panels can provide.

 Therefore, 1kW doesn’t produce much, while 5kW can handle most of the appliances in your home.
 So, most homes can operate with 3kW, but it is more expensive than 1kW.